cKlee/marcspec-article/article.md

 (see MARCspec specification [[^6]] for a deeper explanation of the syntax of indicators).

 Another way, how content gets contextualized, is through coded data.
-Although coded data occur most frequently in the leader, directory, and variable control fields, any field or subfield may be defined for coded-data elements. [[^11]]
+Although coded data occurs most frequently in the leader, directory, and variable control fields, any field or subfield may be defined for coded-data elements. [[^11]]

 To embrace this fact, MARCspec introduces subSpecs, a method to check for contextualization.
 A subSpec is enclosed with the characters '{' and '}' and consists of one or more sets of subTerms (the left and the right subTerm) plus an operator.